dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/maneuvers.md

 * Lower spoilers
 * Back to straight-and-level at original altitude

+## Engine Failure In Flight

+* ***TODO@dwiese -- review drift-down***
+* Have copilot add rudder trim so you can keep flying
+* Be very specific about what rudder trim you want, e.g. 3 units of right trim
+* Make sure bus tie closed, and NON-ESS busses go off (step 6 of engine shutdown)
+* TA only mode broadcasts to other aircraft we can't do RA (since single engine)
+* When NOT to attempt engine restart
+  * Fire
+  * FOD
+  * Frozen
+* Need ~60% N2 to do restart

 ## Approaches

 * Generally 180 KIAS is good airspeed to fly ... when approaching FAF?